 Recent News…[Link to Article]

-2013 is already proving to be an exciting year for the group and the Global Ecology Lab.
+2013 is already proving to be an exciting year for the Invasion Ecology Group.
 February saw Camille Duval and Kaat Brulez (PhD students) visit from Birmingham, UK.
 This is the last year in their candidatures and they have both worked extremely hard to get to this point.
 Their visit to Adelaide was partly supported by the Environment Institute and they both presented invited seminars whilst they were here.

 We are very pleased to welcome the new members to our group.
 Our 2013 Honours students Calum Cunningham and Arlette Srour are both working on invasive species projects in collaboration with the Kangaroo Island NRM Board, and Masters student Danielle Pedler has started a research project on climate scenarios for invasive marine species in South Australia.
 Our Invasive Animals CRC PhD students Amy Iannella and Pablo Garcia Diaz have both commenced their candidatures and postdoc Miguel Vall-llosera is set to arrive in June.